The Carnivorous Plant FAQ v. 11.5

 Q: Latin American Drosera

 A: South America is a hotspot for Drosera biodiversity, and I am quite confident that there are many species there that have not yet been described.
 The table on this page lists all the species of South America (including its offshore islands), Central America, and a bit of the Caribbean.
-Some of these plants are morphologically variable within their geographic ranges, and have been divided into varieties.
-Not having studied the plants in the wild, I do not feel qualified to comment on the merit of these separations, but I can tell you that they are controversial in some circles!
+Some of these plants are morphologically variable within their geographic ranges, and have been divided into varieties, regrouped, and shuffled around.
+In matters of Brazilian Drosera, I follow the perspectives of Fernando Rivadavia.

 For the most part, Drosera has not apparently invaded the broad areas in South America that are occupied by dense rainforests.
 This is presumably a limitation imposed by low light levels on the forest floor; there are no known epiphytic Drosera.